pflanze/functional-perl/docs/howto.md

   to introduce the concept of linked lists.

-* The lazyness mechanism as described above is universal, it doesn't only apply to sequences, but works seamlessly for things like trees, or even individual (but expensive to calculate) values.
+* The lazyness mechanism as described above is universal, it doesn't just apply to sequences, but works seamlessly for things like trees, or even individual (but expensive to calculate) values.

 ## Memory handling

-The second area where Perl is inconvenient to get functional programs working is for them to handle memory correctly.
+The second area (after the multiple-namespaces) where Perl is inconvenient to get functional programs working is for them to handle memory correctly.
 Functional programming languages usually use tracing garbage collection, have compilers that do live time analysis of variables, and optimize tail calls by default (although some like Clojure don't do the latter), the sum of which mostly resolves concerns about memory.
 Perl 5 currently offers none of these three features.
 But it still does provide all the features to handle these issues manually, and often the places where they are needed are in lower level parts of programs, which are often shared as libraries, and hence you might not need to use the tricks described here often.
-You need to know about them though, lest you might end up scratching your head for a long time.
+You need to know about them though, or you will end up scratching your head about out of memory errors, segfaults (uh), and undef values in unexpected places at some point.

 ### Reference cycles (and self-referential closures)